 Many nutritional experts have stated by not having the right foods can cause a nutritional deficiency and make us more susceptible to viruses and bacteria.

-Some of the best types of whole-foods you could incorporate into your diet include grains, beans, nuts and seeds, from which provide great daily nutritional value along with sweet-tasting vegetables and leafy greens.
+Some of the best types of whole foods you could incorporate into your diet include grains, beans, nuts, and seeds, which provide great daily nutritional value along with sweet-tasting vegetables and leafy greens.

-Squash is officially the world’s healthiest sport, but it is going to important to keep your immune system healthy, as we tackle this global pandemic to ward viruses and infections.
+Squash is officially the world’s healthiest sport, but it is going to be important to keep your immune system healthy, as we tackle this global pandemic to ward off viruses and infections.

-The top Squash coaches may need to have advanced training to help the both the younger Squash player, aligned with a key requirement for Squash pros to safeguard with their health in the off-season.
+The top Squash coaches may need to incorporate some advanced training techniques in sessions in order to help younger Squash players, aligned with a key requirement for Squash pros to safeguard their health in the off-season.

 To sum up, all junior Squash athletes must receive lessons on health & wellbeing in school, along with practical lessons on exercise and nutrition in their PE GCSE lessons – as this is something is going crucial for helping them understand health issues such as obesity, in the modern society.